alexmyczko/ree/README.md

 ported to shell from the pascal version of 1997 original (dos/win9x) version is ree.exe and ree.pas in ree.zip

+## BIOS CMOS / NVRAM

+Probably most interesting is this:

+`cat /proc/driver/nvram`

+and its raw data

+`xxd /dev/nvram`

 ## note

 as most system bios are bigger than 64k nowadays (128k or 256k) and them